tsxoxo/portfolio-website/src/content/blog/implementing-utopia-design-system.md

 The way I understand, people have been using `clamp` with formulas like this in their CSS for years.
 It was all about crunching a lot of numbers and doing everything by hand.
 Utopia simplifies the process.
 It's still the same math, but you don't have to own a wizard hat to use it.

 Once I dug a little deeper, I found that it's also a kind design philosophy.
 And like all philosophies, it's opinionated and limited (link to that contrarian blog article), but hey, it's also free.
 And fun.
 And /r/oddlysatisfying.

+#### steps

+##### alternatives

+If You don't get along with this guide, You ever get stuck or You'd like a companion piece, take a peek at these resources:

 #### ## wtf